Chasetown F.C.: History

 Chasetown Football Club was founded in 1954 as Chase Terrace Old Scholars Youth Club by Brian Baker and schoolmaster Ray Derry.
 The club initially competed in the Cannock Youth League before moving to the Lichfield and District League in 1958, and then to the Staffordshire County League in 1961.

 In 1972, the club adopted its current name, Chasetown FC, upon joining the West Midlands (Regional) League Division One.
 Under manager Larry Percival, the club won a league title, although promotion was denied due to inadequate facilities.
 A move to The Scholars Ground in 1983 enabled progression to the Premier Division.

 Under Mervyn Rowe, Chasetown won the West Midlands League Cup (1990) and the Walsall Senior Cup (1991, 1993).
 His tenure also included a 36-game unbeaten league run before stepping down in 1993.
 Following several managerial changes, his son Michael Rowe took over in 2002, with Charlie Blakemore assuming the role in 2004.

 Chasetown gained national attention during the 2005–06 FA Cup, reaching the First Round Proper for the first time and drawing against Oldham Athletic in a match broadcast live on the BBC.
 In 2007–08, they became the lowest-ranked side to reach the FA Cup Third Round, defeating Port Vale before losing to Cardiff City.

 The club earned promotion to the Southern League in 2006 and was later transferred to the Northern Premier League.
 In 2010–11, Chasetown made a notable run in the FA Trophy, defeating Grimsby Town on the way to the quarter-finals.

 Blakemore departed in 2011, and the club was relegated that season.
 Under Craig Harris, Chasetown claimed another Walsall Senior Cup in 2014.
 Subsequent managers included Marcus Law, Scott Dundas, and Mark Swann, who took charge in 2020.

 In 2021–22, Chasetown reached the play-off final, attracting a then-record crowd of 2,500.

 In 2023, upgrades to The Scholars Ground included the installation of an artificial pitch, a new 300-seat stand at the Chasewater end, a club shop, and improved spectator facilities.
 The 2024–25 season marked further success, with Chasetown winning the Staffordshire Senior Cup for the first time.
+In May 2026, they won the Walsall Senior Cup for a fifth time.